acdh-oeaw/VELD_example_repos/README.md

 Real-life usages of VELD can be found here: https://github.com/steffres/VELD_production_repos

+The examples simulate several atomic steps, forming together an overarching ETL pipeline, where data is fetched from an external resource, processed, validated, and loaded into a database.

-The examples are designed to:
+They are designed primarily to:

 - be minimalistic

   For each kind of functionality a minimalistic set of logic and data shape was chosen to focus on the VELD design.

-- simulate real-life requirements
+- represent real-life requirements

-  Allthough the data is simple, the processes handling them should be somewhat representative of regular data processing.
+  Allthough the data and logic is simple, the underlying requirements and concepts should be somewhat representative of regular data processing.

 - grow gradually in complexity